Compass words like “North” are usable with various confusing partner words and adjective endings

-An informal alternative to these is down south, though normally the sentence has be spoken in a more northern part of the same area.
-Similar expressions are up north (spoken in the south) and out east/west.
+When sentences like these are spoken in a more northern part of the same area, the underlined words can be replaced informally by down south.
+Related expressions are up north (spoken in the south) and out east/west.

 III) JUST BEYOND THE SOUTHERN BORDER (positional adjective and adverb).
-This identifies an external area, as in these examples:
+This indicates not movement, but merely a particular external position, like this:

 We understand here that Syria and The main Silk Road are respectively just beyond the borders of Turkey and Afghanistan.
 This understanding could also be an alternative one of (d): instead of referring to routes going into the south of Europe, (d) could be about routes existing just beyond that south.
 The fact that the positional usage of to the is about the outside of a particular region, rather than the inside that the directional usage involves, is a key point to remember.

 Besides to, other common prepositions usable before the + compass word are from, in and out of.
 They have their normal meanings.
-In the, like directional to the, can be replaced by the more informal up or down if the speaker is in the opposite part of the same region.
+In the, like directional to the, can be replaced by the more informal up or down if the speaker is in the opposite part of the same region, e.g. is down (= in the) south.
 Up and down are also usable by themselves without a compass word to mean “visiting from the south/north” (see 154.
 Lone Prepositions after BE).

 In addition, when compass words are combined with a following of, adding or omitting an earlier the makes an important difference.
 With it, e.g. the South of France, a noun phrase is created and of means “inside”.
 Without the, however, an adjective or adverb phrase is created and of means “somewhere beyond”, as in this example: